$6913 AUD per person

 Day 1 - Ho Chi Minh City

 Xin chao!
 Welcome to Ho Chi Minh City, Vietnam.
 Upon arrival at the airport, you will be met and transferred to your hotel.
 Ho Chi Minh City is characterised by a vast array of sights and sounds, and is a fascinating blend of old and new, East and West.
 The huge number of people rushing about their daily lives in Vietnam’s largest city gives it a dynamic atmosphere and the French influence is evident in the excellent baguettes and coffee on offer.
 Much of city life takes place on the busy streets lined with shops, stalls and vendors, who have their wares spread out on the footpath and sell everything from soup to sophisticated electronics.
 This evening, enjoy a welcome dinner at Cuc Gach restaurant.
-Overnight at Ma Maison Hotel or similar.
+Overnight at Vien Dong Hotel or similar.
 (D)

 Responsible travel notes: We commence this trip with a briefing on Responsible Travel, saying no to plastic, minimise water bottles, etc. We want our travellers to ‘leave nothing behind but their footprints’ and to take with them incredible memories.